ryanmpelletier/automation/README.md

+## About

-## An automation project to help manage my Raspberry Pi Docker Cluster on Ubuntu 20.10 (Groovy Gorilla).
+An automation project to help manage my Raspberry Pi Docker Cluster on Ubuntu 20.10 (Groovy Gorilla).
 The Swarm will have 3 nodes (1 of which also acts as the swarm manager), and one Swarm Infrastructure node will will be a load balancer and logging server.

 ### Install ansible
 ``` bash